 DO YOU FIT?

-A character's miniature might not be able to stand on parts of a terrain feature.
-If the miniature or its base can't physically fit and balance on top of a terrain feature, the character can't end a movement there.
+A character's miniature might not be able to stand on parts of the battlefield.
+If the miniature or its base can't physically fit and balance in a location, the character can't end a movement there.